GGgRain/GGgRain/README.md

 - My commits may be not frequent and may commits a lot of things at once.
 I only commit something when I think it is ready to go.
 Before that stage, all the codes are stored in my private storage.
 And also almost everything I commit will be on my private repos, so you might don't know what I am doing.

+- SimpleDialogueSystem is one of my works!

-- I’m looking to collaborate on Epic games, and EstericSoftware.
+- I’m looking to collaborate on Epic games.

-- You can reach me with: parkhfdh@gmail.com
+- You can reach me with: devgrain13@gmail.com

 <!---
 GGgRain/GGgRain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.